 OEA Mutual Mentoring Program

 TUSM’s Office of Educational Affairs (OEA) seeks to support efforts that strengthen faculty retention, scholarly productivity, excellence in teaching and the development of leadership skills among faculty in the university community.
 Mentoring network grants of up to $1,000 are awarded to Health Sciences faculty to invest in their careers at Tufts University through intentional networking across the University and with local colleagues or national experts in the Boston area.
 Mutual Mentoring does not replace departmental mentoring, but serves as an additional support as faculty progress through their career.
-If awarded, the grant recipient agrees to attend an opening 2- hour workshop introduction to Mutual Mentoring in Boston and mapping of their personal network for success, as well as three cohort meetings with OEA staff to discuss the progress of the networking goals during the course of the grant.
+If awarded, the grant recipient agrees to attend an opening two-hour workshop introduction to Mutual Mentoring in Boston and mapping of their personal network for success, as well as three cohort meetings with OEA staff to discuss the progress of the networking goals during the course of the grant.
 Faculty also agree to submit monthly reports on the achievement and progress of their goals, as well as a final report at the conclusion of the grant.
 The OEA will sponsor up to ten faculty members from the Health Sciences Campus per year.
-A call for applications is sent each academic year.
+A call for application is sent each academic year.

 OEA Teaching Scholars Program